fbgithub1/gettingdata/README.md

 1. run_analysis.R: satisfies requirement #1 from the task list above.
 2. README.md: satisfies requirement #3 from the task list above.
-3. codebook.md: satisfies requirement #4 from the task list above.
+3. codebook.txt: satisfies requirement #4 from the task list above.

 ## Brief explanation of run_analysis.R